julianreul/mode_behave/paper.md

 Therefore, MO|DE.behave incorporates estimation routines for conventional multinomial logit models, as well as for mixed logit models with nonparametric distributions [@Train2009; @McFadden2000].
-As the estimation of this type of mixed logit model can be computationally-expensive, the software facilitates the use of GPU hardware during the estimation process in order to decrease computation time.
+As the estimation of this type of mixed logit model can be computationally-expensive, the software makes use of latin hypercube sampling to increase the efficiency of the expectation maximization algorithm during the estimation process in order to decrease computation time.
 Furthermore, MO|DE.behave contains a set of post-processing tools for visualizing estimation and simulated results.
 Additionally, pre-estimated discrete choice simulation methods for transportation research are included to